Welcome to our Nursery Provision at Brotherton & Byram Academy

 Afternoon session: 12:15pm-3:15pm

-Each child is eligible for 15 hours free sessions in nursery per week, with some children eligible for 30 hours.
+Each child is eligible for 15 hours of free sessions in nursery per week, with some children eligible for 30 hours.
 This is funded from the term after the child’s 3rd birthday.
 Sessions are flexible throughout the week and can be changed subject to availability each term.

 - Child attends every morning